The Bible is very clear that we are not held accountable, responsible, or guilty for the sins of our ancestors.

 Those truly of Israelite descent separated from all the foreigners, standing and confessing their sins and the iniquities of their ancestors.
 (Nehemiah 9:2 NET)

-“No-one needs to stay trapped in generational sin, under a generational curse, because Jesus has done all that’s necessary to break its power.
-He’s ransomed us (purchased our freedom) from the futile (empty and worthless) ways we’ve inherited from our forefathers, by paying the redemption price.
-Through Him, the hereditary chain of sin is broken by something infinitely more precious than silver or gold, which will eventually perish.
+“No one needs to stay trapped in generational sin, under a generational curse, because Jesus has done all that’s necessary to break its power (1).
+He’s ransomed us (purchased our freedom) from the futile (empty and worthless) ways we have inherited from our forefathers by paying the redemption price.
+Through Him, the hereditary chain of sin is broken (1) by something infinitely more precious than silver or gold, which will eventually perish.
 Only His death on the cross has the infinite power to liberate us and put within us burning hearts, abandoned to Him, and overflowing with divine love.”
 (2)

 You know that from your empty way of life inherited from your ancestors you were ransomed– not by perishable things like silver or gold, but by precious blood like that of an unblemished and spotless lamb, namely Christ.
 (1 Peter 1:18,19 NET)